-When the Millers Falls Company introduced its new line of hand planes in 1929, it needed a way to differentiate its products from others already on the market.
+When the Millers Falls Company introduced its new line of hand planes in 1929, it needed a way to differentiate its products from those already on the market.
 The identity problem was compounded by the fact that all of the new models were knock-offs of existing Stanley production.
 The company chose to build product identity by concentrating its publicity on the new line’s flagship tools—the bench planes.

 The other way chosen to distinguish the bench planes was the promotion of the design of their jointed lever caps.
 The standard lever cap used by competitors applied pressure to the chip breaker/cutter assembly at two points—one at the point of contact with the cap’s cam lever, the other along the lower edge where it made contact with the hump of the chip breaker.
 The hinged cap was designed to apply force to the chip breaker/cutter assembly at a third point, just above the chip breaker hump.
 Three points, rather than two—the company advertised the arrangement as a method for preventing chatter.
 The jointed lever cap was developed by Charles H. Fox, a Millers Falls employee who assigned the patent to the company.
 The Fox lever cap was expensive to produce.
 The company switched to a traditional Bailey-type lever cap in 1966, a move that coincided with a general decline in the quality of its hand-powered tools.